jenhen1082/310L-Project-Jessy-Restaurant/README.md

 # Project Name: Restaurant Menu Code

 ## Project Description
+-Restaurant Menu Code is a PHP-based web application that allows users to browse a restaurant menu, add items to a cart, customize requests, and complete checkout.
+It includes database integration, dynamic item editing, and a simple two-page layout for menu and cart management.
 ## Project Tasks
 **Task 1: Set up the development environment**
 - Install the database named productitem, build the tables and add data